 By boat, the ocean is easily accessible from Barnegat through the Barnegat Inlet, along which sits the Barnegat Lighthouse.
 The bay is part of the Atlantic Inter-coastal Waterway, entered on its north end by the Point Pleasant Canal and connecting on the south end with Little Egg Harbor.

 Search Barnegat Township Homes for Sale

 RE/MAX at Barnegat Bay

-United Real Estate Associates
+RE/MAX Real Estate LTD.

 Listing information provided by Monmouth Ocean Regional MLS.
 The information being provided is for consumer's personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.

 Today's Market Trends for Barnegat Township *